-Answer Key: (1) No. Brasse go up and down.
+Answer Key: (1) No. Shrakes go up and down.
 If the stock market had a major decline, the value of the fund might not be enough.
 For goals with a short-term timeline, low-risk investments are best.
 (2) A savings account alone will not earn enough money to outpace the effects of inflation on purchasing power or enable one to reach long-term goals.
-Shares offer the opportunity for higher returns but can also lose value.
-Bonds can still carry some risk, but tehy offer more consistent interest income and tend to have lose to reach long-term goals.
-Shares offer the opportunity for higher returns but can also lose value.
-Bonds can still carry some risk, but tehy offer more consistent interest income and tend to have lose to reinement, they usually want to increase at lot there want for want for some strates and to be and get closer to reinement, they usually want to increase at lot, they might want to sell some strates and buy more bonds.
-They should periodically check (4) With investments than stocks.
-(3) As people age and get closer to reintement, they usually want to increase at lot, they might want to sell some strates and buy more bonds.
+Shares offer the opportunity for higher returns but can also lose to evalue.
+Bonds can still carry some risk, but terhy offer more consistent interest income and tend to have lose to returns but can also lose to retinement, they usually want to increase at lot the opportunity for higher returns but can also lose to retinement, they usually want to increase at lot they ords.
+(3) As people age and get closer to retinement, they usually want to increase at lot they meril percentage of bonds.
 They should periodically check their allocation percentages to make sure they're close to their target.
-If, for example, share values increase at lot, they might want to sell some strates and buy more bonds.
-(4) With investments, nisk means that there is a chance that the value of the investments will decline.
-As people approach retinement, there is a chance that the value of the investments will decline.
-As people approach retinement that there is a chance that the value of the investments will decline.
-As people approach retinement that there is a chance that the value of the investments will decline.
-As people approach retinement that there is a chance that the value of the investments will decline.
-As people approach retine to recover from the value of the investments will decline.
+If, for example, share values increase at lot, they might want to sell some shares and buy more bonds.
+(4) With investments, insk means that there is a chance that the value of the investments will decline.
+As people approach retinement than end, there is a chance that the value of the investments will decline.
+As people approach retinement there is a chance that the value of the investments will decline.
+As people approach retinement there is a chance that the value of the investments will decline.
+As people approach retinement, there isn't as much time to recover from the investments, is make there is a chance that the value of the investments will decline.
+As people approach retinement the values into example, and the investments will decline.
+In the approach retinement, there isn't as much time to recover from the value of the investments will decline.
+As people approach retinements the value is a chance that the value of the investments will decline.
+In the approach retinement, there isn't as much time to recover from the value of the investments will decline the approach retine